A simple chicken liver stew is my idea of food heaven, featuring peas and mushrooms in a red wine sauce, and all in under 30 minutes!

 Instructions

-- Dice the shallot and garlic as finely as you can.
+- Peel the garlic and chop it as finely as you can.

-- Heat a frying pan over a medium-high heat and add the butter.
+- Heat a 30cm or 12" frying pan over a medium-high heat and add the butter.

 - Turn the heat up to high, add in the chicken livers and saute for 2-3 minutes.